juanzq10dev/Learn_Python/handbook/handbook.typ

   [Group of individual statements, which make a single code block], )

-= Basic syntax
+= Python basics
-Those are notes of some interesting things I found from the python syntax.
+Those are notes of some interesting things I found from the python basics.

 == Python multi-line statements
 Use the line continuation character (\\) to denote line should continue